clizzin/missionbit/intro-to-js/README.md

   .stroke('yellow')
 ```

-6) The numbers that go in the `center()` function are called `coordinates`.
-You might have seen this word before in a math class at school.
-It's simply a way of pointing to specific parts of the screen. `0,0` is in the upper left corner.

-Try changing the numbers in the `center()` function and see where your shapes move to.

-7) Download [coordinate-helper.js](https://raw.githubusercontent.com/bennlich/missionbit/master/intro-to-js/coordinate-helper.js) and save it to your 9-flowers-challenge folder.
+6) Download [coordinate-helper.js](https://raw.githubusercontent.com/bennlich/missionbit/master/intro-to-js/coordinate-helper.js) and save it to your 9-flowers-challenge folder.
 Connect it to your page with another `<script>` tag, just like you did in step 1.

 Refresh your page.
 If it worked, you should see numbers in the upper-right corner of the screen that tell you what coordinates your mouse is at.
 You can use this as a guide to help you position your shapes.

 #### 9 Flowers Challenge

 Now it is time for the challenge!

+### Part 1

-Your challenge is to use the shape tools you just learned about to draw 9 flowers in a grid, each one with different colors.
+__Your challenge is to use the shape tools you just learned about to draw 9 flowers in a grid.
+Each flower must have at least one different color.__

 This is similar to the 9 Box Challenge, but instead of boxes, it's flowers, and instead of using HTML, you're using JavaScript.